sdthompson1/risc2cpp/README.md

 **NOTE: This is work in progress and not ready for use yet**

-This tool will convert a RISC-V ELF executable into a C++ class that performs the same function as the original executable, but in a "virtual machine" environment.
+This tool will convert a RISC-V ELF executable into a C++ class that performs the same operations as the original executable, but in a "virtual machine" environment.

-Specifically, the C++ class will have member variables representing the memory contents and registers of the original executable.
+Specifically, the C++ class will have member variables representing the memory contents and registers of the RISC-V machine.
 Calling the `execute` function on the class will update the state of the memory and registers in the same way the original executable would have done.

 If the original executable makes syscalls (or "ecalls" as RISC-V calls them), then these will be passed back to the host program (i.e. the